Designated Subjects, Supervision/Coordination

 Basic word processing, web browsing and e-mail skills are essential.

 - Possession of or eligibility for a clear designated subjects teaching credential;

 - 3 years of full-time teaching experience in the subject title on the teaching credential;

-All applicants for this credential should contact the designated subjects advisor and enroll in ECTS 508 as soon as possible.
+All applicants for this credential should contact the designated subjects advisor.

 - Successful completion of the California Basic Education Skills Test (CBEST).